josemotta/IoT.Starter.Pi.Lirc/README.md

 	   ----------------

 At the bottom, the `lirconsole` program is running inside the docker container.
-Our strategy is communicating  through the `lircd` socket, using a docker `volume` to share data between host and container.
+Communicating  through the `lircd` socket, a docker `volume` is configured to share socket data between host and container.
 Please see below the `Lirc-compose.yml` and `Lirc.dockerfile` files that do all job.

 #### Lirc-compose.yml